MikeDev75015/mongodb-dynamic-api/README.md

 export class UsersModule {}
 ```

-Great, now you have a versioned User API, and you can access it at the `/v1/users` and `/v2/users` path.
+Great, now you have a versioned User API, and you can access it at the `/v1/users` and `/v2/users` paths.

 ![User API Versioned](https://github.com/MikeDev75015/mongodb-dynamic-api/blob/develop/README/images/dynamic-api-versioning.Jpeg?raw=true "User API Versioned")